gleich/statuser/README.md

 ### `Warning()`

-Output a warning the the user
+Output a warning the user

 #### Parameters